schwa/Panels/README.md

 A SwiftUI library for dynamically registering and displaying panel views from anywhere in your view hierarchy.

+## Why Panels?

+Panels enables any view in your hierarchy to dynamically register content that can be displayed elsewhere in your UI - whether in an inspector, sidebar, or custom container.
+Views can contribute their own panels that automatically appear and disappear as they enter and exit the scene.
+This enables modular, decoupled architectures where features can contribute UI to shared locations without central coordination.
+For example, with `.inspector()` you no longer need the parent view to know all inspector content upfront.

 ## Installation

 Add Panels to your Swift package dependencies: